Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

 		`bq`		=	`
 		`crt`		=	^
 		`var`		=	% (bracket an environmental or user %VARIABLE% {e.g. `var`USERPROFILE`var`},
-						and converted at alarm time to the value it represents) `pct`		=	% (as string literal)
+						and convert at alarm time to the value it represents) `pct`		=	% (as string literal)

 	Example: